Harry Kane inspiring young Spurs striker Shayon Harrison as he looks to shine in Australia with Melbourne City | Goal.com

 Though not a complete stranger to Melbourne, the 21-year-old striker admits the move is set to test him on and off the pitch.

-After two previous loans moves to Yeovil Town and Southend United, Harrison is eager to once again test himself against men rather than boys.
+After two previous loans moves to Yeovil Town and Southend United, Harrison is eager to embrace the challenge of playing against men rather than boys.

 "It’s a big challenge for me off the pitch as well as on it," he said.